willywonkabr/terminal-football/README.md

 # terminal-football
-:us: The idea of this project was to solve a problem using other programming languages instead of the one initially used: JavaScript.
+:us: The idea of this project was to solve a problem using other programming languages instead of the one previously used: JavaScript.

 The problem was to make the stages of a football competition, group stage.
 The best in the group stage qualifies for the final.
 If there is a draw in the final, we go to penalties and then we have our champion.